 - Quantify overspend before renewal cycles

-- Justify investment in audit and preventive programs
+- Justify investment in audit and cost-control programs

 - Build a business case for consolidating vendors